You should setup the build environment first. For example: Board type, Linux version, distribution, etc.

 Build Uboot Image

 You can get help messags by executing make help:

-$ make help Fenix scripts help messages: all - Create image according to environment. kernel - Build linux kernel. uboot - Build u-boot. uboot-deb - Build u-boot debian package. kernel-deb - Build linux debian package. board-deb - Build board debian package. common-deb - Build common debian package. desktop-deb - Build desktop debian package. gpu-deb - Build gpu debian package. debs - Build all debian packages. image - Pack update image. clean - Cleanup. info - Display current environment.
+$ make help Fenix scripts help messages: all - Create image according to environment. kernel - Build linux kernel. uboot - Build u-boot. uboot-deb - Build u-boot debian package. uboot-image - Build minimal image only with u-boot. kernel-deb - Build linux debian package. board-deb - Build board debian package. common-deb - Build common debian package. desktop-deb - Build desktop debian package. gpu-deb - Build gpu debian package. debs - Build all debian packages. image - Pack update image. clean - Cleanup. info - Display current environment.

 Build Fenix in Docker